lzwjava/lzwjava.github.io/original/2025-04-23-invest-tiger-actions-en.md

 generated: false
 ---

-I created a Python script and a GitHub Actions workflow to automate my weekly investment plan, which buys one NVIDIA stock every Wednesday at 10:35 PM UTC.
+I developed a Python script and a GitHub Actions workflow to automate my weekly investment strategy, purchasing one NVIDIA stock every Wednesday at 10:35 PM China Standard Time (CST).
 I chose Wednesdays because, in 2025, there are no holidays on that day, ensuring consistent execution.

 ## Overview